Live updates: Federal jury verdict sides with OpenAI's Altman over Elon Musk

 Live Updates: Day 6 - May 5, 2026

 OpenAI president Greg Brockman testimony wraps up day 6 of the Musk v.
 Altman trial.
-Jury faces decision about this key witness and his motives.
+Jury faces a decision about this key witness and his motives.
 The question is which side to believe:

-The defense attorney: portrayed Brockman as trying to uphold OpenAI's charitable mission and protect it from Musk.
+The defense attorney portrayed Brockman as trying to uphold OpenAI's charitable mission and protect it from Musk.

-Musk's attorney: portrayed Brockman as an unknown, incompetent co-founder who wanted to get rich off of Musk's donations and OpenAI's for-profit potential.
+Musk's attorney portrayed Brockman as an unknown, incompetent co-founder who wanted to get rich off of Musk's donations and OpenAI's for-profit potential.

 1:10 p.m.